Dareka826/snippets/README.md

 # Rin's Snippets

-A collection of files that don't deserve their own repos, but are useful nonethelesa.
+A collection of files that don't deserve their own repos, but are useful nonetheless.

 What's inside (may not be exhaustive):
 - An implementation for an arena allocator in C99